 Operation Command Remarks

 Enter the global configuration mode configure terminal -

 Optional.

 This

-Configure a static route configuration
+configuration

-takes effect
+Configure a static route takes effect

-for the specified VPN ip route dip mask nexthop [ vpn-instance on PE.
+Configure a static route for the specified VPN instance ip route dip mask nexthop [vpn-instance on PE.
 The

-instance vpn-instance-name ] configuration
+vpn-instance-name] configuration

 of CE is the

 same as that

 of ordinary

 static routes